American Revolution: British return: 1776–1777

 A delegation including John Adams and Benjamin Franklin met British admiral Richard Howe on Staten Island in New York Harbor on September 11 in what became known as the Staten Island Peace Conference.
 Howe demanded that the Americans retract the Declaration of Independence, which they refused to do, and negotiations ended.
 The British then seized New York City and nearly captured Washington's army.
-They made the city their main political and military base of operations, holding it until November 1783.
+They made the city their main political and military base of operations, holding the strategic harbor and port until November 1783.
 The city became the destination for Loyalist refugees and a focal point of Washington's intelligence network.